Skip to content

 External Scholarships List

 The Department of Architecture employs students for a range of positions within the school.
 Positions range from teaching and research assistants for various professors and faculty to curating exhibits and assisting with the coordination of the department lecture series.
 Preference for hourly employment in the Department of Architecture is given to students who are Work-Study eligible.
-Graduate salary rates start at $21.00/hour.
 In a Work-Study program, the employer pays 40 percent of the student’s wages; the rest is subsidized by federal or state funds.
 International students are ineligible for Work-Study.
+Graduate salary rates start at $22.00/hour.

 To qualify for Work-Study jobs you must demonstrate financial need and have a Work-Study award as part of your overall financial aid award.
 Contact the UW Work Study Office to learn more about eligibility for work-study jobs.